Hello!

 I'm currently working on a PhD in philosophy and an MS in computer science.

 In more ways than one, I work at the intersection of philosophy and computer science.
-First, as mentioned, I am actively researching and writing in AI ethics.
+First, as mentioned, I work in Philosophy of AI and AI ethics, and also develop related empirical work in computer science.
 Second, I have multiple active projects in digital humanities.
 Third, I have used data science techniques to help resolve philosophical issues.

-In the summer of 2024, I will be working with the Responsible AI team at Humana.
+In the summer of 2024, I worked with the Responsible AI team at Humana.
 In the summer of 2023, I got married and we spent some time in Hawaii.
 During the three summers before that, I worked with a handful of data science education teams at MathWorks, the company which is rightly famous for their products, MATLAB and Simulink.

 Dissertation (Philosophy)